PHP Drug Rehab vs Day Treatment

-A Partial Hospitalization Program (Day Treatment Program) is often considered the most intensive form of outpatient treatment available.
-Despite its name, Day Treatment Program does not require an overnight hospital stay.
+A Partial Hospitalization Program (PHP) is often considered the most intensive form of outpatient treatment available.
+Despite its name, PHP does not require an overnight hospital stay.
 Instead, participants engage in a full-day schedule of therapeutic programming, typically 5 to 7 days per week, for about 6 hours per day.

-Day Treatment Program falls under “Level 2.5” care in the American Society of Addiction Medicine (ASAM) continuum—offering intensive therapy without the 24/7 supervision of inpatient rehab.
-Common elements of a Day Treatment Program drug rehab program include:
+PHP falls under “Level 2.5” care in the American Society of Addiction Medicine (ASAM) continuum—offering intensive therapy without the 24/7 supervision of inpatient rehab.
+Common elements of a PHP drug rehab program include:

 • Daily group and individual therapy